csaude/openmrs-eip-docker/README.md

 This project hold the necessary stuffs for eip application

 # Notes
-To avoid dsn issue running automated update process create a daemon.json file in location /var/lib/docker and put bellow code {
+To avoid dsn issue running automated update process create a daemon.json file in location /var/lib/docker and put bellow code \n
+{
     "dns": ["8.8.8.8"]
 }